-At the Boys & Girls Club of New Rochelle, we have been providing a safe, structured and positive environment for youth, ages 6 to 18, for 93 years now.
+At the Boys & Girls Club of New Rochelle, we have been providing a safe, structured and positive environment for youth, ages 6 to 18, since 1929.
 We do not only provide a haven for youth but, we help youth to develop the attitudes, skills, values and behaviors that enable them to succeed in life.
-We currently have 17 locations throughout the New Rochelle School District and the Mamaroneck and Ossining Union Free School Districts.
-We impact almost 2,000 youth every year by offering a wide array of programs and services including after-school, before-care, after-school electives and summer programming.
+We currently have various locations throughout the New Rochelle School District and the Mamaroneck Union Free School.
+We impact almost 10,205 youth every year by offering a wide array of programs and services including after-school, before-care, after-school electives and summer programming.